lnxwalt/testrepo/README.md

 # testrepo
-This exists temporarily for a class
+## This exists temporarily for a class

+Don't get excited.
+This repo will exist _only as long as the course requires it_.